 These days though, everything is much different!
 Comprehensive online vendors can save a groom a trip to the tailor by allowing them to sort through various styles online.
 Wedding dresses can be bought used, or even designed by a creative bride using vendor tools.
 Aside from just choosing an outfit, the style itself has changed enormously!
 Some couples model their choice of color on the season they choose to be married.
 Others are going for completely non-traditional options.
 Even the idea of a traditional color has changed – blue suits, tan suits, ivory or champagne colored dressed, and mix and matched bridesmaid dresses are all new traditions also!

 Aside from the big day itself, even the wedding planning process has gotten a major update.
-Where once couples relied entirely on elaborate paper invitations and RSVPs, these expensive and wasteful traditions have now moved online too.
-Online invitations are letting couples communicate with guest lists with creative and multimedia options.
+Where once couples relied entirely on elaborate paper invitations and RSVPs, some of these expensive (but classic!) traditions have now moved online too.
+Online invitations and save the dates are letting couples communicate with guest lists with creative and multimedia options.
 Online wedding RSVPs and guest list management platforms make it easier than ever to not only collect guest attendance and info, but also to handle seating charts and mass communications with guest lists digitally too.
 Modern couples are throwing away the legal pads and paper once and for all and moving all of their planning right to their computer or mobile device!
 Some couples blend the old with the new, even going as far as printing QR codes on their paper invitations!

 Another big area technology has changed is the music, pictures, and interactive nature of the wedding ceremony itself – with the use of the unique wedding hashtag, couples can now get guests to all be wedding photographers by uploading and tagging their photos and videos to Instagram or Facebook.
 Spotify has let couples become their own DJs, choosing the perfect playlist for their event.
 And the wedding or message book, once a typically pen and paper area, can now be moved online as well, so couples can collect messages and greetings from their guests to be reviewed and revisited years later.